ontoligent/mazo/README.md

 output/demo-1585231796908834
 ```

 That number is just a unix timestamp.
 It is used to separate your topic models from each other, sinc each is unique.
-You should delete these directories when you done with them.
+(You should delete these directories when you done with them.)

-Inside this directory, you will find all the files that MALLET generated, plus a directory called `tables`.
+Inside of this directory, you will find all the files that MALLET generated, plus a subdirectory called `tables`.
 In that directory, you should see the following files:

 ```buildoutcfg
 DOC.csv